 - It takes at least 20 minutes to receive report cards

-- Wait in the podium area to receive reports cards and ribbons (STAR 1 to STAR 3).
+- Wait in the podium area (usually in the lobby) to receive reports cards and ribbons (STAR 1 to STAR 3).
 Coaches like to review the report cards if they can with you there.
-If the coaches are busy with another skater on ice and can't then please be sure to bring a copy of the report card to the rink the following week so the coach can review with the skater.
+If the coaches are busy with another skater on ice and can't see the report card in person, then please be sure to bring a copy of the report card to the rink the following week so the coach can review with the skater.

-- STAR 4 - skaters are ranked within their flight again the other skaters.
+- STAR 4 - skaters are ranked within their flight against the other skaters.
 There will be a place in the arena where the event coordinators will hang results.
-Once the results are up if the skaters has have placed 1, 2 or 3, there will be an awards ceremony shortly after, stay around the podium.
-If the skater did not place in the top three their report card can be picked up with their music (it will be a similar report card to star 1-3).
+Once the results are up if the skaters has have placed 1, 2 or 3, there will be an awards ceremony shortly after so stay around the podium area with your skates on.
+If the skater did not place in the top three, their report card can be picked up with their music (it will be a similar report card to star 1-3).
 The coach will also want to go over the report card with the skater so again if you don't happen to see a coach, please make sure to bring a copy of the report card to the arena.

-- STAR 5 up to Gold —You should know what you are doing by now :) The same process as star 4.
-However, these levels receive points as well as a ranking, the report cards are very different & you review with your coach.
+- STAR 5 up to Gold —Similar process as STAR 4 however these levels receive points points as well as a ranking, the report cards are quite different and you will review with your coach following the event.